As part of efforts to ease the impact of the Syrian refugee crisis, the Zaatari refugee camp has just hosted its first job fair.

 UNHCR has been working together with the government to formalize the freelance work that takes place in the informal sector.
 In the agricultural division, where many refugees were working informally, work permits were provided to allow refugees access to work on various farms without linking them to employers, Buffoni said.

+More than 6 million people have been displaced since war erupted in Syria in 2010, making it the largest displacement crisis in the world.
 Ninety-three percent of refugees in Jordan are living under the poverty line and one-in-five registered refugees receive cash assistance to help meet essential needs like shelter and food.